glarkstoat/Scalable-Clustering-Techniques/README.md

 - Tqdm

 ### Description
-Simply execute the ipynb files.
+Place the bio_train.csv file in a folder called 'data' and simply execute the ipynb files.